gregpalmr/alluxio-ranger-sandbox/README.md

      su - user1

-Use the "alluxio fs" command to verify that user1 can access the /user directory.
+Use the "alluxio fs" command to verify that user1 can access the /sensitive_data1 directory tree.

-     alluxio fs ls /user
+     alluxio fs ls /sensitive_data1/dataset1/
-     drwx------  user1 alluxio-users  1 PERSISTED 01-31-2022 20:05:42:042  DIR /user/user1
-     drwx------  user2 alluxio-users  0 PERSISTED 01-31-2022 20:39:37:184  DIR /user/user2
+     -rw------- root root 283 PERSISTED 02-01-2022 14:59:45:457 100% /sensitive_data1/dataset1/data-file-001

-Verify that user1 cannot access the /sensitive_data directory.
+Verify that user1 cannot write to the /sensitive_data1 directory tree (since the Ranger policy did not allow writes).

+     alluxio fs copyFromLocal /etc/motd /sensitive_data1/dataset1/
+     Permission denied by authorization plugin: alluxio.exception.AccessControlException: Permission denied: user=user1, access=--x, path=/sensitive_data1/dataset1/motd: failed at /, inode owner=root, inode group=root, inode mode=rwx------

+Attempt to read from the /sensitive_data2 directory (where there is no Ranger policy allowing that operation).

-     alluxio fs ls /sensitive_data
+     alluxio fs ls /sensitive_data2/dataset1/
-     Permission denied by authorization plugin: alluxio.exception.AccessControlException: Permission denied: user=user1, access=r--, path=/sensitive_data: failed at sensitive_data, inode owner=root, inode group=root, inode mode=rwx------
+     Permission denied by authorization plugin: alluxio.exception.AccessControlException: Permission denied: user=user1, access=--x, path=/sensitive_data2/dataset1: failed at /, inode owner=root, inode group=root, inode mode=rwx------

-Since there was no explicit Ranger policy permitting access to the /sensitive_data directory, Alluxio fell back on its internal POSIX style permissions.
-Since the /sensitive_data directory only had rwx------ access permissions defined on it and was owned by the root user, Alluxio would not allow user1 to access that directory.
+Since there was no explicit Ranger policy permitting access to the /sensitive_data2 directory, Alluxio fell back on its internal POSIX style permissions.
+Since the /sensitive_data2 directory only had rwx------ access permissions defined on it and was owned by the root user, Alluxio would not allow user1 to access that directory.

 Continuing as user1, try to create a new file in the home directory for user1.